autoplot/documentation/javadoc/org/autoplot/dom/Options.md

+# org.autoplot.dom.Options

-# org.autoplot.dom.OptionsBean for holding AP configuration options.
+Bean for holding AP configuration options.
 Note there are a few AutoplotUI prefs here that shouldn't be.

-Options( )
+# Options( )

 ***